CrossingsCon/crossingscon.org/_static/community/book_club.md

 - *The Westing Game* by Ellen Raskin
 - *The Return of the Thief* by Megan Whalen Turner
 - *Stealing the Elf-King's Roses* by Diane Duane
+- *Moira's Pen* by Megan Whalen Turner
+- *Stars, Hide Your Fires* by Jessica Mary Best